teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 Total score results:
 - 9   - a good technology decision
 - 7-8 - risky! look for another option
-- 3-6 - consider this a skunkworks project with zero expectations and should be archived at the end
+- 3-6 - consider this a skunkworks project with zero expectations, and the project should probably not go to production

 ## Other considerations
 These haven't been included in the rubric to keep it simple, but these are